camlinke/wordcount/part1_revision.md

 ## Setup Heroku

-I'm going to assume you have the Heroku toolchain installed.
+I'm going to assume you have the Heroku [Toolbelt](https://toolbelt.heroku.com/) installed.
 For more basic information about setting up your Heroku app for use with Python see the earlier link.

 After you have Heroku setup on your machine create a Procfile: